serdeliverance/blog/_posts/2022-03-16-two-years-using-scala.md

   TSecAuthService.withAuthorization(_allRoles[F, AugmentedJWT[Auth, Long]])(pf)
 ```

 I think the approach of abstracting over the effect system and define interpreters is cool, but trying to be ultra type safe is not beginner friendly and engornomic.
-Of course, I'm in a project where we don't use this stack so much and also there is no people seasoned with it.
+If you can have a good balance between abstraction and code readability, it has a great ecosystem and it is a very enjoyable approach.

 Typelevel has a lot of resources to learn and its community is very active and friendly.
 Reading its docummentation is always insightful and joining to its `Discord` challenge is worthwhile (there are lots of brillant people there that are very pleased to help you if you have any question).